 Few people could find Albania on a map, but it’s a ferry ride away from Italy and has a similar climate plus some nice beaches.
 Americans can stay for a year on a tourist visa for the asking.
 So hang out a while after checking out these prices on the cost of living in Albania.
 The mellow capital city has plenty of hotel bargains across the board too, including at the high end.

-Here are a few examples of Tirana hotel deals at the top of the scale:
+Here are a few examples of Tirana hotel deals in the city center at the top of the scale:

 Maritim Hotel Plaza Tirana – $146